 Governor Abbott's Executive Orders

 Coronaviruses are a large family of viruses.
 Common human coronaviruses can cause mild to moderate upper-respiratory tract illnesses, such as the common cold.
-There have been coronaviruses that have caused more severe illness, such as severe acute respiratory syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
+There have been coronaviruses that have caused more severe illness, such as Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
 For more information on COVID-19 visit the Centers for Disease Control and Prevention's website at cdc.gov/COVID19.

 - Shortness of breath or difficulty breathing